ibm-cloud-docs/AnalyticsEngine/using-java-sdk-serverless.md

 ## Code Samples
 {: #code-samples-java}

+In addition to the sample code snippets in this section, you can work with Java code samples from the [IBM Analytics Engine V3 API reference](/apidocs/ibm-analytics-engine-v3?code=java#introduction).

-The following code samples show how to:
+The following code samples show you how to:

 - Access the {{site.data.keyword.iae_full_notm}} service instance:
    ```java